My advice on the right training for you?

 Based on your career, here’s what I recommend

 I recommend both.
 But if you just want to take one, here’s a career-focused answer:

 Beginners in digital media

-If you are new to digital media, you should start with DBC as it will give you a solid understanding of the fundamentals and help you develop basic skills in prototyping tools.
+If you are new to digital media, start with DBC.
+It will give you a solid understanding of the fundamentals and help you develop basic skills in psychology-based prototyping.
 After completing DBC, EDP will be straightforward.

-Professionals with no or a little experience in applying psychology
+Professionals with little or no experience in applied psychology

-If you’re a working professional–but perhaps not that familiar with behavior change psychology or you primarily knowledge is cognitive psychology (common in HCI and UX training) – then I recommend DBC to give you a broad perspective and solid foundation.
-However, if neuroscience and emotions are more your experience, then you’ll probably be fine starting out in EDP.
+If you’re a working professional–but perhaps unfamiliar with behavioral science or your experience with psychology is more about cognitive psychology (common in HCI and UXD) – then I recommend DBC.
+It will help you enter this subject much more quickly.
+However, if neuroscience and emotions form more of your experiences, then starting out in EDP should be fine.

-If you’ve been working for many years and are taking classes or reading extensively on applied psychology, you’ll appreciate DBC for the broad framework and practical format.
-However, you may find EDP to be more cutting-edge, and insightful.
-My most advanced students tell me that they like both workshops but that EDP gives them something truly unique.
+If you’ve been working for many years and are taking classes or reading extensively on applied psychology or behavioral design, you’ll appreciate DBC for the broad framework and practical format.
+However, you may find EDP to be more cutting-edge and insightful.
+My advanced students say they like both classes but that EDP gives them something truly unique.

 Here are some recommendations if you have a strong background in psychology or behavioral science but limited experience in digital.

 You may know many of the theories and principles covered in DBC.
 As a scientist, I specialized in validating online behavior change techniques (https://www.jmir.org/2011/1/e17/).
 So all the content is grounded in the most effective principles, and you’ll probably know several of these.